Donald Rodney: Autoicon Presentation + Panel Discussion

-The event will explore themes of Black and marginalised identites, cultural representation and digital technologies, and will begin with an introduction and demonstration of Rodney’s Autoicon by Curator Richard Birkett.
-This will be followed by a panel discussion with members of the organisation Displaced Data - an evolving association of UK based artists and writers of colour working with digital technology in the 1990s.
-This discussion will situation Rodney’s work within a wider network of activity happening amongst his peers in the late 90s.
+This event will address these converging histories and themes, beginning with an introduction and demonstration of Rodney’s Autoicon by curator and writer Richard Birkett.
+This will be followed by a discussion with Roshini Kempadoo, Keith Piper and Derek Richards, former members of the collective Digital Diaspora – an evolving association of UK based artists and writers of colour working with digital technology in the 1990s.

 Access